FlowFuse/website/src/handbook/product/pricing.md

 features may also be defined by the instance type, for example: Custom Domains support.

 Self-managed FlowForge installs are licensed based on the number of Node-RED instances, regardless of available resources for each.
-Open source installs are limited to 50 projects per instance, and some features for a project aren't available, for example Persistent Context.
+Open source installs are limited to 50 instances per FlowForge installation, and some features for instances aren't available, for example Persistent Context.

 ## Devices